 (#14014)NOTE—In an NSTR mobile AP MLD, the TSF timer of the AP operating on the nonprimary link is the same as the AP operating on primary link and only the AP on primary link is transmitting beacons (see 35.3.19 (NSTR mobile AP MLD operation)), so the Delete Timer subfield indicates the number of the TBTTs corresponding to the AP operating on the primary link until the AP specified in the Per-STA Profile subelement is removed.

 The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
-Zero or more Vendor Specific subelements are included in the list of optional subelements.
+Zero or more Vendor Specific subelements are included in the list of optional subelements (#13266)in the Link Info field.

 35.3.6.2.2 Removing affiliated APs